clearent/ClearentIdtechIOSFramework/README.md

     Click the Destination drop-down menu and select Products Directory.
     From the Clearent framework, drag and drop its corresponding dSYM file.

-7 - Under the Build Settings Configure this: Apple LLVM 9.0 Languages - Modules, change CLANG_ALLOW_NON_MODULAR_INCLUDES_IN_FRAMEWORK_MODULES to Yes.

-8 - Build your app.
+7 - Build your app.
 The Clearent Framework should be available for use.

 ## Use the Clearent Framework